 Gandhiji wrote a letter to Lord Irwin, the Viceroy of India.

-Gandhiji also communicated the decision to launch the ‘Satyagraha’ campaign by manufacturing salt at Dandi, a village on the sea coast of Gujarat, in case his eleven point demands were turned down by the Government.
+Gandhiji also communicated the decision to launch the ‘Satyagraha’ campaign by manufacturing salt at Dandi, a village on the sea coast of Gujarat, in case his eleven-point demands were turned down by the Government.

 Some of these demands were

-–abolition of salt tax
+–the abolition of the salt tax

-–reduction of the land revenue
+–the reduction of the land revenue

-–reduction of military expenditure and expenditure on civil administration
+–the reduction of expenditure on civil administration

-–imposition of custom duty on foreign cloth
+–imposition of customs duty on foreign cloth

-–release of all political prisoners
+–the release of all political prisoners

 –prohibition of intoxicants